Using AdminUIs base stores

 .WithIdentityStore<CustomStoreFactory>();

-constructor, you can see that you are now using your own code.
+If you run the code and put a breakpoint in your CustomUserStore constructor, you can see that you are now using your own code.
 Now you can extend it with your own functionality

 Now:

-method, create a class that inherits it and register it in the DI container
+- Create a NotificationService interface that has a Dispatch method, create a class that inherits it and register it in the DI container

-.
-You will also need to include it in the CustomStoreFactory
+- Pass it into CustomUserStore.
+You will also need to include it in the CustomStoreFactory constructor.

-method to use the notification service.
+- Overwrite the CreateUser method to use the notification service.

-Now, when AdminUI creates a user, it will also call off to the new NotificationService
+Now, when AdminUI creates a user, it will also call off to the new NotificationService.

 public class CustomUserStore : SSOUserStore